- Choosing an Ethereum client

 - Contact the developers

 There are many Ethereum clients to choose from.
-We recommend using different clients when developing and deploying.
+We recommend different clients depending on whether you are developing or deploying.

 - Geth (go-ethereum): https://github.com/ethereum/go-ethereum